 By contrast, Android TV is more like a streaming device than a smart TV.

-Like Samsung’s Tizen TV, Live TV is treated just like any other app on Android TV, but I don’t think that it’s implemented as well.
+Like Samsung’s Tizen TV, Live TV is treated like any other Android app, but it’s not implemented as well.

 For example, Sony includes a Live TV app on their favorites row and on the TV Channel – both of which are customizable by the user.
-Find out more in my guide on customizing your Android TV home screen here.
+Here’s my guide on customizing your Android TV home screen.

-Similarly, TV settings are a bit more clunky than on Samsung’s Tizen TV.
-They’re found in the same Settings menu as the rest of the settings, but it’s not as intuitive.
+Similarly, TV settings are more clunky than on Samsung’s Tizen TV.
+They’re found in the same Settings menu as the rest of the settings, but it could be more intuitive.

-The benefit to this extra complexity is a truly stellar streaming experience.
+The benefit of this extra complexity is a truly stellar streaming experience.

-The Android TV operating system is obviously based on Android, but it’s got several notable differences from the pure Android OS that runs on your smartphone.
+Android TV and Google TV are obviously based on Android.
+Still, it’s got several notable differences from the pure Android OS that runs on your smartphone.

 That means you have literally hundreds of thousands of apps that you can install on your Android TV.

 There are native Android TV apps that you can install right from the Google Play Store.
 Plus, you can also sideload native Android apps on your TV.

 Keeping with the theme of being a super-simple TV experience, Tizen TVs automatically detect devices you hook up to.